NexiaDevelopers/NexiaAPI/README.md

 You can add NexiaAPI as a dependency manually in your project by using the .jar file.
 You can locate it in the [Releases](https://github.com/NexiaDevelopers/NexiaAPI/releases) section.

+## FAQ

+- **Q**: I have an issue, found a bug or want to request a feature. \
+  **A**: You can leave a comment on the [Discussion](https://blank.org) tab, or join our [Discord](https://blank.org)
+         server.

+- **Q**: If I request a feature what are the chances of it being accepted?
+How long will it take to implement? \
+  **A**: The chances are very high!
+We want the Plugin to be as much useful to you as possible.
+As for the time to implement
+         this solely depends on the complexity of the feature, but it shouldn't take more than a few days!

 ---

 <p align="center">